Zaram-Ogwurumba/Zaram-Ogwurumba/README.md

 ## 🔭 What I'm Currently Working On

 - **Project A:** [Brief, one-line description of a project, e.g., Building a sales forecasting model in Python.]
-- **Project B:** [Brief, one-line description of another project, e.g., Creating an interactive marketing dashboard in Power BI.]
+- **Project B:** Content-based recommended system using genre, age-rating, trends, ratings, runtime and era.
 - **Content Creation:** [e.g., Developing new tutorials on data visualization for my YouTube channel.]

 ## 🌱 Currently Learning